mk-fg/fgtk/README.md

 Script to download any time slice of a twitch.tv VoD (video-on-demand).

-youtube-dl - the usual tool for the job - [doesn't support neither seeking to time or length limits](https://github.com/rg3/youtube-dl/issues/622), but does a good job of getting a VoD m3u8 playlist with chunks of the video (--get-url option).
+youtube-dl - the usual tool for the job - [doesn't support neither seeking to time nor length limits](https://github.com/rg3/youtube-dl/issues/622), but does a good job of getting a VoD m3u8 playlist with chunks of the video (--get-url option).